chaniotakisv/chaniotakisv/README.md

 <h3 align="center">A passionate Software Engineer from Heraklion Crete, Greece</h3>
 <br>

 - 🔭 I’m a <b>MSc.
-Software Engineer</b> specializing in Data management and analytics
+Data Engineer</b> specializing in Data management and analytics

 - 🔭 I obtained my Master of Science from Computer Science Department (CSD), University of Crete